AdamDevelopment/Thingsboard-and-Hass-Integration/progress.md

 - Created script.py to add/list existing and new devices, and send telemetry to home assistant's endpoints of choice</br>

+# 05.01.2024

+- Created WifiManagerSetup() for WifiManager AP and to allow ESP32 to connect to Wifi of user's choice.
+Also to create a possibility to use ESP32 with diffrent Wifi network, but still be able to send telemetry via MQTT</br>

 # To-Do

 - SSL server's encryption **not needed**</br>